-Click on your chosen charity to register your interest
+Click on your chosen charity to read more and register interest

 Centre 33 is a charity and volunteer run drop-in centre which provides practical support for people in the St Albans area who are homeless, at risk of homelessness, or otherwise socially or materially disadvantaged.
 Centre 33 provides a welcoming place to meet, hot food and drinks, toiletries, shower facilities and essential clothing as well as advice on other services visitors may be able to access for further help.

 In 2018 there were around 8,700 visits to the centre by about 300 individuals, the largest number of meals they have ever served in a year.

 The Centre is a recipient of the Queen’s Award for Voluntary Service, the highest award given to volunteer groups in the UK.

 Click here to register your interest with Centre 33

 Emmaus Hertfordshire doesn’t just give people a bed for the night; they offer a home for as long as someone needs it, meaningful work, and a sense of belonging.
 For many people who have experienced homelessness, losing their self-esteem can be the most damaging part of the experience.
 Being alone, with no support around you can be soul destroying, leaving you feeling worthless.
 Emmaus gives their residents (known as ‘companions’) the opportunity to be part of a community, to take stock of their lives, deal with any issues they might have, regain their sense of purpose and often re-establish relationships with loved ones.